Info for

 Program Transfer, Degree Completion and Additional Credentials

 Qualified graduates may go on to a number of graduate certificate programs at Durham College.
-To review these programs please visit https://durhamcollege.ca/programs-and-courses.
-You may also be eligible to apply their academic credits towards further study through Durham College’s partnerships with many Canadian and international colleges and universities.
+To review these programs, please visit https://durhamcollege.ca/programs-and-courses.
+You may also be eligible to apply your academic credits towards further study through Durham College’s partnerships with many Canadian and international colleges and universities.
 Please visit www.durhamcollege.ca/pathways to learn more about how you can transfer your credits towards a degree.

 • Bachelor of Commerce (Honours) – Organizational Behaviour and Human Resources Management major – Ontario Tech University (Ontario Tech)